-VETERANS DAY | AREA DEALS
+VETERANS DAY | Area deals

 Great Clips

-Any customer who visits a Great Clips salon Sunday will receive a free haircut card to give to a veteran after the purchase of a service.
-There is a limit of one card per customer.
-The cards can be redeemed by any veteran with proof of service through Dec.
-31. On Veterans Day, any vet is welcome to a free haircut; after that, they must have a free haircut card.
+Today, any vet is welcome to a free haircut.
 Local locations are in Niles, Howland, Liberty, Austintown, Cortland, Canfield, Boardman, Hermitage, Pa., Salem, and New Castle, Pa.

 Hollywood Gaming